oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 ### But how does the framework know what to make available?
 We've updated a single class, but in a traditional Java program something else would be calling that class and starting the rest of the program.
 We need to have a class that does that for us and tells Helidon that this is a class we want enabled as a REST service.

 The com.oracle.labs.helidon.storefront.Main class starts the process.
-We're going to look into sections of this in more detail soon. but the main point here is to that the main method of the main class creates a Helidon server instance.
+We're going to look into sections of this in more detail soon, but the main point here is to that the main method of the main class creates a Helidon server instance.

 ```
 	public static void main(final String[] args) throws IOException {